linnelab/datacamp_data_analysis_with_R/4_2_other_type_data_visualization_.md

-# Lesson 2 : Introduction to the Tidyverse and dplyr
+# Lesson 4 : Introduction to Data Visualization with ggplot2

-## 2-4.
+## 4-2.
 Other type data visualization
 * 🌟 create other type plot method almost **same as "2-2.
 Data Visualization - Scatter Plot"**, so use ggplot() method can refer to 2-2 chapter, only **different** from using **`geom_xxxx()`** function **(xxxx indicate other type plot)**.
 * __Line plot__ :